SAP-archive/teched2020-CX260/exercises/exercise-3/README.md

 The `onRead` method will set the _next_ value of the `selection$` subject.

-It is important to clean up subscriptions when the service is destroyed.
+It is important to clean up subscriptions when the service is destroyed, otherwise you introduce a memory leak.
 You can do this by implementing the `OnDestroy`:

 ```ts
 export class ComparisonSelectionService implements OnDestroy {